jecd/Hippocampgoal/README.md

 # Hippocampgoal
 This repo contains the code and data to reproduce main and supplemental figures in [Crivelli-Decker et al., 2021](https://www.biorxiv.org/content/10.1101/2021.08.18.456881v2)
-This is a living repository and will change in response to peer review There are still things that need to be adjusted if you run into an issue submit an issue on github
+This is a living repository and will change in response to peer review There are still things that need to be adjusted, if you run into an please issue submit an issue on github

 # Dependencies
 - Matlab 2020a